JackCT1/notes/Technology/programming-languages/sql.md

 - [Set Operations](#set-operations)
 - [Window Functions](#window-functions)

-## Introduction
+## Overview

 SQL (Structured Query Language) is a tool for communicating with relational databases which store data in tables of rows and columns.
+This communication is done via commands.
+SQL commands can be put into five categories,

+### Data Definition Language (DDL)

+DDL commands are used to define the database schema.
+This means they are used to create, modify, or delete the data structures (tables) rather than the data itself.

+### Data Query Language (DQL)

+DQL commands retrieve data from the database and can perform operations to derive insights from the data.
+The results are compiled into a temporary table for display.

+### Data Manipulation Language (DML)

+Similar to DDL for the database schema, DML commands create, update, and delete data in the database.
+They can insert data into tables, change change records, and delete them from tables.

+### Data Control Language (DCL)

+DCL is mainly focused on assigning privileges and controls to users, granting or removing them access to specific parts of the database.

+### Transaction Control Language (TCL)

+A transaction is an action (change) performed on the database.
+TCL commands are used for managing a series of transactions.

 ## Queries